 Drinking beer, wine, or your favorite spirit is a way to celebrate, socialize, and unwind.
 However, drinking too much as a way to deal with heavy emotions has a lot of negative consequences, including alcohol dependence.

 Alcohol dependence is a dangerous condition that can make way for negative behaviors and characteristics.
 This occurs when the brain functions change due to alcohol.
 When this happens, one cannot function normally.
-But it is possible to overcome alcohol dependence and remain sober.
+But it is possible to overcome dependence and remain sober with alcohol addiction treatment.
 Fresh Start Recovery Center provides individuals struggling with alcohol dependence the therapeutic services necessary to heal and recover.

 Alcohol Abuse vs. Alcohol Dependence: What’s The Difference?